 (Sorry, Ravi, that I seem to remember all the stories involving drinking…!)

-(This collage that I made during one of my mental health outpatient programs hangs on the wall above my bed.
-It is partly inspired by the times that Kusum and I shared together.)
+(This is a collage that I made during one of my mental health outpatient programs.
+It hangs on the wall above my bed, and is partly inspired by the times that Kusum and I shared together.)